mohamuhsin/meal-maker/README.md

 **10.** In the body of the getter, create an if…else statement to check if _meal and _price values exist (or are truthy values).
 If so, return a string telling potential website visitors what Today’s Special is.
 For example: “Today’s Special is Spaghetti for $5!”

 If _meal and _price values do not exist (or are falsy) return the string 'Meal or price was not set correctly!'.

+### Get Today's Special
+11.
+Finally, use the getter method to console.log() Today’s Special.

+Assuming you used the meal setter to assign a string, and the price setter to assign a number in task 8, you should see Today’s Special logged to the console.

+If you want to extend your learning on this project, try adding an array of meals and prices to randomly set and get Today’s Special!